cjmcdonald42/mxMoodle/docs/GETTING_STARTED.md

     - `Guest login button`: select `Hide`
     - `Alternate login URL`: enter the root Moodle url followed by '/local/mxschool/login.php' — for example, if your root Moodle url is http://localhost:8888/moodle34, then enter http://localhost:8888/moodle34/local/mxschool/login.php
     - Click `Save Changes`
+- `Site administration` > `Appearance` > `Navigation`
+    - `Default home page for users`: select `Dashboard`
+    - Click `Save Changes`
 - `Site administration` > `Appearance` > `AJAX and Javascript`
     - `Cache Javascript`: uncheck the box
     - Click `Save Changes`
 - `Site administration` > `Appearance` > `Themes` > `Boost`
     - `Brand color`: enter '#CF003D'
     - Click `Save Changes`
+- `Site administration` > `Server` > `Support contact`
+    - `Supoort Name`: enter whatever you want — this value will appear in the from field of all mxschool emails sent from your server
+    - `Support Email`: enter 'admin@localhost.local' (or anything else that looks like an email)
+    - Click `Save Changes`
+- `Site administration` > `Server` > `Email` > `Outgoing mail configuration`
+    - `SMTP hosts`: enter 'smtp.sendgrid.net:587'
+    - `SMTP security`: select `TLS`
+    - `SMTP username`: enter 'mx-moomail'
+    - `SMTP password`: enter 'Pass1word'
+    - `Support Email`: enter 'admin@localhost.local' — this value doesn't really matter, but it needs to look like an email (i.e. have an extension)
+    - `No-reply address`: enter 'noreply@localhost.local' (or anything else that looks like an email) — this address will be the "sender" of all mxschool emails sent from your server
+    - `Email via information`: select `Never`
+    - Click `Save Changes`
 - `Site administration` > `Development` > `Debugging`
     - `Debug messages`: select `DEVELOPER: extra Moodle debug messages for developers`
     - Click `Save Changes`
+- `Site administration` > `Middlesex School` > `Email Settings`
+    - `Redirect Email`: enter your email address
+    - Click `Save Changes`

-Now log out and be sure that you are still able to log in successfully with the new login page and that your theme color has changed to Middlesex's red.
+Now log out and be sure that you are still able to log in successfully with the new login page.
+If you updated the appearance settings successfully, you should land on your dashboard when you log in, and your theme color should be Middlesex's red.

 ##### Installing Testing User Data
 The last step for your installation is to install users to work with.
 This will require that you fill data in 5 different tables.
 You will need to acquire test data CSVs before you proceed.